 This is the first full spread inside your book.
-It should include your title, your name as editor and designer, the year of publication, and the name of this course, and credit to the Wikipedia.
+It should include your title, your name as editor and designer, the year of publication, and the name of this course.
 (2 pages / 1 spread)

-TABLE OF CONTENTS (OPTIONAL)
+TABLE OF CONTENTS

 This provides a map to the interior of your book.
 It could be simple or quite complex.
 (2 pages / 1 spread)